harshSE/TinyURL/HLD.md

   * store last generated random and use it during restart
   * If multiple service run, it will be used to pick different series of random to avoid duplication of random

+#FAQ

+###**How does your system ensure that 2 URLs never map to the same shortened URL ?**

+**A:**

+Allocating tiny url to long is responsibility of conversion service.
+Each service instance pop pre-generated random from distributed set.
+Distributed set ensure that same random does not allocate to two services.

+It can be possible that service instance pop pre-generated tiny URL from distributed set but restart before using it.
+In that case, tiny url is lost(does not allocate to any url).

+###**How will you ensure the system is very low latency ?**

+**A:** This can be divided into multiple part.

+####Creating Tiny URL
+Conversion service uses distributed in-memory set to fetch pre-generated tiny ULR to received URL.
+Service does not perform network call(pop) for every received request.
+Instead, It will perform batch pop operation to fetching bulk of tiny urls and store it in-memory for further use.

+####Storing Tiny URL
+Conversion service perform async call to key-value DB, Queue will be used to populate data into respective DB eventually. i.e. Service stores actual URL and mapped tiny URL into queue, and it will eventually populate into key-value store.

+####Checking tiny URL is already generated for received URL
+LRU cached(backed by key-value store) will be used to check tiny URL is already generated for received URL.
+If tiny URL already generated for received URL then it will be sent in response.

+####Handling latency during fetching actual URL from tiny URL operation
+Generated tiny URL fetched for LRU cached(backed by key-value store) which ensure low latency.

+###What will happen if the machine storing the ULR mapping dies ?
+Replication is enabled in all DB, Cache and in queue, so that if any machine goes down service is not hamper and data does not loss.

+###How do you ensure your system is consistent ?
+DB support persistence storage, so once generated URL stored in DB, we can ensure that mapping never loss.
+Also, System will take periodic back of DB and Queue, so that if disk is corrupted or destroyed, we can re-generate the DB state from back up or from queue.

+###How do you make sure that your service never goes down?
+Service deploy as  active-active mode.
+Multiple instances of a service can be run simultaneously.
+Also, Services deployed on kubernetes cluster or AWS which support auto-scaling and auto-restart.